DETAILED ACTION

 The teachings of modified Leblanc would yield wherein the optical imaging unit comprises a third lens assembly (one of the two objective lenses) and a compensation lens assembly (the other objective lens)(“compensation” is interpreted as an intended use.
 The objective lens meets the structural limitation of the intended use).

-Claims 18 is rejected under 35 U.S.C.
-103 as being unpatentable over Leblanc et al. (US 20120244043 A1) in view of Jaffe et al. (US 20160123886 A1) as applied to claim 17, and further in view of Nakajima et al. (US 20190101742 A1).
+Claims 23 is rejected under 35 U.S.C.
+103 as being unpatentable over Leblanc et al. (US 20120244043) in view of Link (US 20120309002) as applied to claim 15 and further in view of Fisher et al. (US 20220195519).

 Claims 28-33 are rejected under 35 U.S.C.
-103 as being unpatentable over Leblanc et al. (US 20120244043 A1) in view of Stumbo et al. (US 20190002956 A1).
+103 as being unpatentable over Leblanc et al. (US 20120244043) in view of Link (US 20120309002) as applied to claim 15, and further in view of Stumbo et al. (US 20190002956 A1).

 Regarding claim 28, modified Leblanc teaches all of the elements of the current invention as stated above with respect to claim 15.
-(This claim uses the alternative interpretation that the first and second openings at the openings at the chip carrier top corresponds to the middle inlet and the left inlet, respectively)

-Modified further teaches Leblanc teaches the second joint device (tubing and the corresponding plastic chip port) comprises a second joint portion (tubing), the second joint portion comprises a second joint (the opening of the tubing that is in the plastic chip port), the second joint is connected to the second opening (Fig. 9B)(a portion of the tubing is directly connected to the second opening, and thus the entire tubing is connected to second opening through that portion).
+Modified Leblanc teaches the second joint device (tubing and the corresponding plastic chip port) comprises a second joint portion (tubing), the second joint portion comprises a second joint (the opening of the tubing that is in the plastic chip port), the second joint is connected to the second opening (Fig. 9B)(a portion of the tubing is directly connected to the second opening, and thus the entire tubing is connected to second opening through that portion).

 Leblanc teaches droplets are formed before the sample fluid is introduced to the microfluidic device (para.
 0082).
 Modified Leblanc further teaches a device that generates droplets is connected to a tubing such that the droplets can be introduced into the microfluidic device (see claim 15).
 Modified does not teach the structure that transports the droplets from droplet generating device to the tubing and thus fails to teach wherein the second joint device comprises a second joint portion, the second joint portion comprises a first joint and a second joint, the second joint is connected to the second opening, the first joint is away from the second opening, a size of the first joint along a direction perpendicular to an extension direction of the flow path is smaller than a size of the second joint along the direction perpendicular to the extension direction of the flow path.